microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

  * 10 – `UpgradeTakeCheckpoint` (Received): No data

- * 9 – `InitialMessage` (Sent/Received): Data is a complete (incoming rpc) message which is given back to the service as the very first RPC message it ever receives.
-Used to bootstrap service start behavior.
+ * 9 – `InitialMessage` (Sent/Received): Data can be any arbitrary bytes.
+The `InitialMessage` message will simply be echoed back to the service which can use it to bootstrap service start behavior.
+In the C# language binding, the data is a complete incoming RPC message that will be the very first RPC message it ever receives.

  * 8 – `Checkpoint` (Sent/Received): The payload is a single 64 bit number (ZigZagLong).
    That payload in turn is the size in bytes of a checkpoint itself, which is a